zigzter/chatterm/README.md

 Twitch chat in the terminal.
 Currently just spits out new chats as they come in.
 Goal is to be able to chat as well as perform moderator actions.

-Current flow (requires Go):
+Current flow (requires Go if cloning):

-1. `go build .`
+1. Either clone and `go build .`, or download the binary under releases
 2. Grab a token from here: https://twitchapps.com/tmi/
 3. Run `./chatterm config` and enter your username and Oauth token when prompted
 3. `./chatterm connect -c channelName`

-In the near future I'll actually make proper releases so you won't require Go to download and run this.

 Todo: